-Russia launches pre-dawn air raid on Kyiv, killing at least 1; Moscow attacked by drones
+Russia says drones damage Moscow buildings in pre-dawn attack, blames Ukraine

 “You are happy that you are alive, but think about what will happen next,” the 39-year-old said.

-Oksana, who only gave her first name, said the whole building shook when it was hit.
+A resident who gave only her first name, Oksana, said the whole building shook when it was hit.

 “Go to shelters, because you really do not know where it (the drone) will fly,” she advised others.
 “We hold on.”

-Elsewhere in the capital, falling debris caused a fire in a private house in the Darnytskyi district and three cars were set alight in the Pechersky district, according to the military administration.
+Elsewhere in the capital, falling debris caused a fire in a private house in Darnytskyi district and three cars were set alight in Pechersky district, according to the military administration.

 The series of attacks that began Sunday included a rare daylight attack Monday that left puffs of white smoke in the blue skies.